PasiKoodaa/Chat-with-Screen/README.md

 # Chat with Screen

-Chat with Screen is a Python application that allows users to capture screenshots, analyze them using a KoboldCPP server, and engage in a chat-like interaction based on the analysis.
+Chat with Screen is a Python application that allows users to capture screenshots, analyze captured screenshots using AI vision models.
+It supports both KoboldCPP and Transformers backends for image analysis (the default Transformers model is Molmo-7B-O).
+Users can engage in a chat-like interaction based on the analysis.
 The application features a translucent overlay interface for easy interaction with the underlying desktop.